 The tax filing deadline of April 15th 2025 has passed.
 Those who have filed an extension must file by October 15th, 2025.
 But all tax due must be paid by 4/15 or the IRS will levy a penalty.
 Contact us for more information.

-It’s essential to know when taxes are due in 2024.
-And, for many people, there are more tax deadlines to worry about than just the due date for your federal income tax return.
-The IRS can hit you with penalties and interest if you miss a tax deadline.
+It’s important to know when taxes are due in 2025.
+For many, there are more tax deadlines to know about than just the due dates for your federal income tax return.
+The IRS can levy penalties and interest if you miss a tax deadline.

-• For example, the standard penalty for failing to file your annual tax return on time is 5% of the tax due for each month (or partial month) your return is late.
+• The standard penalty for failing to file your annual tax return on time is 5% of the tax due for each month (or partial month) your return is late.

 • If you don’t pay your taxes on time, the monthly penalty is 0.5% of the unpaid amount, up to 25% of what you owe.